-Asperger’s Syndrome is a neurological disorder that, like others on the spectrum, is marked by difficulties in communication and social interaction.
-Asperger’s Syndrome is applied to identify the mildest and highest functioning end of Autism spectrum.
+Asperger’s Disorder or syndrome is a neurological disorder that, like others on the spectrum, is marked by difficulties in communication and social interaction.
+Asperger’s is applied to identify the mildest and highest functioning end of the Autism spectrum.
 It is a high functioning form of Autism.
 Therefore, it is at the mild spectrum of Autism.
-There is no prescribed regimen of treatment for this disease; however adults may live productive, independent lives.
+There is no prescribed regimen of treatment; however adults may live productive, independent lives.

 What distinguishes Asperger’s from Autism are the less severe symptoms and the absence of language delays.
 Children with Asperger’s Disorder may be only mildly affected and frequently have good language and cognitive skills.
 To the untrained observer, a child with Asperger’s Disorder may just seem like a normal child behaving differently.

 Children with autism are frequently seen as aloof and uninterested in others.
 This is not the case with Asperger’s Disorder.
 Individuals with Asperger’s Disorder usually want to fit in and have interaction with others; they simply don’t know how to do it.
 They may be socially awkward, not understand conventional social rules, or show a lack of empathy.
 They may have limited eye contact, seem unengaged in a conversation, and not understand the use of gestures.

 Uta Frith, a professor at the Institute of Cognitive Neuroscience of University College London and editor ofAutism and Asperger Syndrome, describes individuals with Asperger’s Disorder as “having a dash of Autism.”